 Researcher of Political Science & Classical Islam.
 Initiated by the Khwajagan i-Naqshband.

 The Quraysh descend from ‘Adnan, the King of Arabia, who was a direct descendant, in the 40th generation of Ishmael son of Abraham.
 ‘Abd al-Manaf was the direct lineal descendent of ‘Adnan in the 16th generation.
 His son Hashem is the progenitor of the Royal House of Hashem, who obtained privileges from the Ghassanid King of Syria, and went in person to procure an edict from the Byzantine Roman Caesar which exempted the Lords of Quraysh from duties or taxes when operating within the borders of the Roman Empire.
 After meeting Hashem, the Caesar subsequently wrote to the King of Ethiopia (King Negus of Abyssinia) to also exempt the Lords of Quraysh from duties and taxes in Abyssinia as well.
 Hashem married Salma, the daughter of a noble named Amr of the Banu an-Najjar, while in Yathrib.
+According to a hadith attributed to Imam Ja’far al-Sadiq ‘alaihi salam, the Banu Najjar were a clan of the Banu Khazraj tribe, who were direct biological descendants of David.
 Salma became pregnant immediately after marriage to Hashem, and Hashem left her in Yathrib to travel to Palestine, the land where his forefather Ishmael was born to Hagar.
 Hashem died during this trip to Palestine in 497, before the birth of his son, who was named Shaybat al-Hamd (the White Streak of Praise), or simply Shaybah.
 His (Hashem) tomb is located beneath the dome of Sayed al-Hashim Mosque in the al-Daraj neighborhood of Gaza, Palestine, is one of the oldest mosques in Gaza, and is named in his honor.

 Hashem’s descendants were known as the Hashemites (Bani Hashem).
 Shaybah the son of Hashem, adopted the title ‘Abd al-Muttalib, and rediscovered the well of Zam Zam, the buried treasure of Abraham and Ishmael which included vast amounts of jewellery, two golden deer, their swords, and the Black Stone (Hajr al-Aswad) [Ibn Hisham 1/114,115 quoted in Ar-Raheeq Al-Makhtum: The Sealed Nectar.
 Al-Mubarakpuri].

-The House of Israel and the Royal House Judah
+The House of Jacob (Bani Israel) and the House David

 “Give thanks, O House of David!
 Few of My bondmen are thankful” 034:013